 Note: the above curriculum is subject to change.

 Five MSc programmes (Communications Engineering, Computer Control & Automation, Electronics, Power Engineering and Signal Processing) are self-financed programmes.

-Students of this programme are not eligible for Service Obligation/ MOE Subsidies.
+Students of these programmes are not eligible for Service Obligation/ MOE Subsidies.

-The tuition fees per module (3 AUs) and per dissertation (6 AUs) for admission AY2020 onwards are shown in the tables as follows:
+The tuition fees per module (3 AUs) and per dissertation (6 AUs) for admission from AY2020 onwards are shown in the table as follows:

-^The tuition fee for Dissertation (6 AUs) will be twice of each module fee.
+^The tuition fee for the Dissertation (6 AUs) will be twice of each module fee.

-The deposit fee S$2,000 is payable upon acceptance of offer and non-refundable.
-It will be deductible from the full tuition fee.
+The deposit fee of S$2,000 is payable upon acceptance of the offer and is non-refundable.
+It will be deducted from the full tuition fee.

 Awards in MSc Programme

 |IEEE PHOTONICS & SOCIETY SINGAPORE CHAPTER & THE OPTICAL SOCIETY (OSA)||The Prize (cash award) is awarded to the student with the highest mark in the course EE6122 (Optical Fibre Communications).|